TudorDan/SnakeGame/README.md

 ### Inside IntelliJ Idea

-   Open the project as a Maven project. (by opening the =pom.xml=)
+   Open the project as a Maven project. (by opening the pom.xml)

-   Run it from the maven sidebar by running the =javafx:run= target
+   Run it from the maven sidebar by running

+    javafx:run <target>

 ### From command line